-Creating equity and financial security through homeownership is a long-term strategy for poverty-reduction for low- and moderate-income families.
+Creating equity and financial security through homeownership is a long-term strategy for povertyreduction for low- and moderate-income families.
 Through direct financial assistance, HCD assisted 69 households achieve homeownership with CDBG funds and helped them move towards greater self-sufficiency by building long-term assets.

 As a strategy to create more affordable housing opportunities for low- and moderate-income persons, HCD also partnered with the Houston Land Bank in PY 2023.
 HCD continues to partner with the Houston Land Bank to create new homeownership opportunities for residents.
-Acquired sites are developed into mixed-income properties through HCD's Affordable Home Development Program, with over 51% of the new homes available to households earning up to 80% AMI.
+Acquired sites are developed into mixed-income properties through HCD's Affordable Home Development Program, with over 51% of the new homes servicing households with an 80% AMI.
 These new affordable homes are close to jobs, parks, and services.
 The Houston Land Bank and HCD through the New Home Development Program build homes for low- and moderate-income homebuyers throughout the city.